andresibarrarodriguez/Master-Dissertation-Repository/README.md

 2.src_unc.f
 3.irace_Montecarlo.R

-\begin{itemize}
-\item Para correr el programa de busqueda de Monte_Carlo.f90, usamos el archivo src_unc.f, que contiene las subrutinas OBJ.f90 para la evaluacion de funciones.
-Para usarlo por tanto compilamos: gfortran -O2 -o montecarlo_search Montecarlo_Search.f90 src_unc.f y corremos como:
+(*)To run the Monte_Carlo.f90 search program, we use the file src_unc.f, which contains the OBJ.f90 subroutines used for function evaluation.
+Compile with: gfortran -O2 -o montecarlo_search Montecarlo_Search.f90 src_unc.f y corremos como:
 ./montecarlo_search nprob boxtype itrialmax

-\item Para correr Irace y encontrar una configuracion de parametros \theta=(\rho, \Omega), usaremos el archivo, irace_Montecarlo.R y en la linea,  exe <- "/home/user/Documentos/montecarlo_search", usamos la ruta donde se guarde el programa de evaluacion de Montecarlo_Seach.f90.

-Para correr el Script entonces ejecutaremos:
+(**) To run Irace and find a parameter configuration $\theta=(\rho, \Omega)$, use the file irace_Montecarlo.R.
+In that file, the line  exe <- "/home/user/Documentos/montecarlo_search", the path where the compiled evaluation program Montecarlo_Seach.f90 is located.

+To run the script, execute:

-\item Rscript irace_Montecarlo.R.
+(***) Rscript irace_Montecarlo.R.

-\end{itemize}

 ---------------------------------------------------------